Biking down Bolivia’s Death Road – the world’s most dangerous road

 “You have to stay focused.
-People die on the Bolivia’s Death Road”, the guide with an Australian accent said as he took a large bite of his cheese sandwich.
+People die on Bolivia’s Death Road”, the guide with an Australian accent said as he took a large bite of his cheese sandwich.
 The music was playing loud on the car stereo.
 I could see the other guide fumbling with his camera in the front seat.

 I hadn’t been nervous up until this minute.
 After all, I’m an adventurer.
 I love getting out of my comfort zone.
 Yet, the backpack handle suddenly felt heavy in my clammy and slightly shaking hands.